FAenX/react-ascii-shop/README.md

 #### development
 visit `127.0.0.1:3000`

-### What libraries/frameworks, packages, tools can have I used?
+### What libraries/frameworks, packages, tools have I used?
 - react
 - redux
 - bulma.css